 - Cleaning the room, suite, bathroom and/or apartment.

 - How you will handle any problems or conflicts.

 - Sharing of food and cost of groceries.

 - Use of one another's property, including use of stereo, TV, computer, etc.

 - Use of phone and relaying messages.

-Our Resident Assistants, Graduate Resident Assistants and Resident Directors are trained mediators who can help roommates and/or suitemates in conflict express their concerns and find acceptable compromises.
+The staff members of the Office of Residential Programs are trained mediators who can help roommates and/or suitemates in conflict express their concerns and find acceptable compromises.
 Residents can contact any staff member within their complex for advice on how to approach and discuss concerns in a way that will help foster a good relationship and strengthen communication skills.